EnderEsk/stellartreemanagement/README.md

 ## 🔄 Changelog

-Use this section to track updates and additions.
+Track updates and additions.
 Add new entries at the top:

+- **2025-07-19 • v1.1.0**
+  - Cleaned up the Projects page UI for a more intuitive experience
+  - Made Projects more dynamic for easy fetching
+  - Refactored Posts to use tags for better organization
+  - Improved domain structure: URLs no longer display `.html`

 - **2025-07-19 • v1.0.0**
   - Initial launch: About, Projects, Contact pages, Domain